Rechenmaschine/ms5607/README.md

 - Second-order temperature compensation
 - CRC validation of calibration data

-The MS56xx drivers are actively used in several projects at <https://github.com/aris-space> and deployed on flight hardware.
+The MS5607 driver is actively used in several projects at <https://github.com/aris-space> and deployed on flight hardware.

 ## Crates